ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-03-17-untapped_potential.md

 This in-situ inspection is just one of many examples where we can build on our expertise in continuum robotics in the medical domain and innovate the next generation of autonomous continuum robot systems.
 In fact, non-medical applications for continuum robots are characterized by similar challenges:

-- limited accessiblity
+- limited accessiblity,
-- tortuous pathways in constrained environments
+- tortuous pathways in constrained environments, and
-- need for dextrous manipulation at the location of interest
+- need for dextrous manipulation at the location of interest.

 At the same time, turning to new application domains opens new research questions challenging to solve: